 How do I store capers?

 “To store them, I simply keep them in the jar they come in.
 If they are unopened, I store them in the pantry, which is cool and dark.
-If they are opened, I keep them in the fridge, ensuring they are fully covered with their brine.” – Gen La Rocca, Chef and Owner of Two Cloves Kitchen
+If they are opened, I keep them in the refrigerator, ensuring they are fully covered with their brine.” – Gen La Rocca, Chef and Owner of Two Cloves Kitchen

-Easy caper recipes
+Easy capers recipes

 1. Chermoula sauce